 Mexican cartels now appear to supply a good portion of the meth sold in Colorado.
 These cartels have been able to decrease the price of the drug and increase its purity.
 This more potent form of meth is more likely to lead to overdose.

-From 2013 to 2017, arrests for methamphetamine in Denver nearly tripled.
+From 2013 to 2017, arrests for methamphetamine near Denver nearly tripled.

 The once largest drug abuse treatment facility in Colorado, the Arapahoe House, recorded a near doubling of admissions for methamphetamine abuse from 2013 to 2017.
 Figures from other treatment facilities have indicated a significant increase in methamphetamine-related treatment admissions over the past five years.

-This increase in meth abuse occurs in conjunction with the continuing rise in opioid-related overdose deaths across Colorado and the country.
+This increase in meth abuse occurs in conjunction with the continuing rise in opioid-related overdose deaths across Colorado and throughout the US.
 But media coverage of opioid overdose deaths and prescription rates overshadows coverage of meth abuse and overdose.

 While there is much public discussion about ways to curb opioid abuse — such as tighter regulations on prescribing practices, databases to monitor those who are prescribed opioids, and the development of new painkillers that are less easily abused — there has been little media coverage of rising rates of meth abuse.
 Suppliers of meth remain hidden when compared to the readily available data on how opioids are prescribed.